Sundre Camping: Everything you need to know + hidden sites

 I’ll for sure return to the Sundre Golf Club for another meal.
 And not just because of the $6 wine.

-For lunch, we hit the Sundre Golf Club, where chips, salsa and guacamole run only $5.
+For lunch, we went to the Sundre Golf Club, where chips, salsa, and guacamole cost only $5.
 I was particularly pleased to find several small plate options (half a quesadilla, a small pasta, etc.).
-Then I spied 6 oz wine for the bargain price $6.50.
+Then I spied 6 oz wine for the bargain price of $6.50.
 Giddy up!

 I exercised restraint, however, and didn’t imbibe.
 Instead, I wolfed down shrimp tacos and the house-made burger Eve couldn’t finish.
 (OK, so maybe not so much restraint ….).

-An even bigger deal is on Friday nights, when you can score nine holes, a cart, balls, plus a steak dinner and a drink for only $65!
+An even bigger deal is on Friday nights when you can score nine holes, a cart, and balls, plus a steak dinner and a drink for only $65!

-I returned back to Calgary feeling well rested, not keyed up by traffic.
+I returned to Calgary feeling well-rested and not keyed up by traffic.
 If you’re looking for an affordable, low-key weekend in the great outdoors, consider the short trek to Sundre.
 It won’t be a secret for long.

 Have you ever been to Sundre?
 Where would you overnight?